ufrisk/pcileech-fpga/ScreamerM2/readme.md

 Once flashed it may be used together with the [PCILeech Direct Memory Access (DMA) Attack Toolkit](https://github.com/ufrisk/pcileech/) or [MemProcFS - The Memory Process File System](https://github.com/ufrisk/MemProcFS/) to perform DMA attacks, dump memory or perform research.

+The ScreamerM2 bitstream also work with RaptorDMA hardware.

 Capabilities:
 =================